Charte du Conseil Fedora

 Historical Note

 The previous previous governance structure (Fedora Board) had five members directly appointed by Red Hat and five elected at large.
 The current structure is more complicated but has a much greater proportion of members selected by the community by election or merit.
-In the previous board structure, the Fedora Project leader had a special veto power; in the current model, all voting members can block on issues, with a valid reason.
-The FPL does not have a special veto, but does have a limited power to “unstick” things if consensus genuinely can’t be reached and a decision needs to be made.
+In the previous board structure, the Fedora Project Leader had a special veto power; in the current model, all voting members can block on issues, with a valid reason.
+The FPL does not have a special veto, but does have a limited power to “unstick” things if consensus genuinely cannot be reached and a decision needs to be made.

 Record of Former Members

-Former membership on the Fedora Council, along with membership on the previous Fedora Board, is documented on the History of Council Membership page.
+Former membership on the Fedora Council, along with membership on the previous Fedora Board, is documented on the History of Fedora Council Membership page.

 Document History

 This charter was approved by the Fedora Project Board on Oct.
 9th, 2014 and is in effect as of Nov.
 26th, 2014.
-Any other significant changes will be noted here; smaller changes (minor wording or formating, etc., without impact on meaning) can be found in the git repository for Council documents.
+Any other significant changes will be noted here; smaller changes (minor wording or formatting, etc., without impact on meaning) can be found in the git repository for Fedora Council documents.

 2017-10-20: Move current membership list and contact info to separate docs.